Data Protection Privacy Notice

 If applicable, we may share your personal information with credit reference agencies in order to manage your application, assess your credit and for the purposes of fraud protection.
 We may provide your information to other members of our group of companies for the purposes described above, or with any person who buys the Aardman Academy business.
 Sometimes we will need to share your personal information with partners who provide IT and other services to us in relation to the Aardman Academy, or learning materials.
 They will only use your information under our control and on the terms of this notice.
 We might be required to disclose your data under a legal obligation.

 DATA TRANSFER AND STORAGE

-Where we transfer your personal data to another country outside the EEA, we will take all steps reasonably necessary to ensure that your personal data is treated securely and in a manner consistent with legal requirements and this notice.
-In relation to data transferred outside the EEA, for example, this may be done in one of the following ways:
+Where we transfer your personal data to another country outside the UK, we will take all steps reasonably necessary to ensure that your personal data is treated securely and in a manner consistent with legal requirements and this notice.
+In relation to data transferred outside the UK, for example, this may be done in one of the following ways:

-- the recipient might have signed up to a contract based on “model contractual clauses” approved by the European Commission, obliging them to protect your personal data in accordance with standards of protection that apply within the EEA;
+- the recipient might have signed up to a contract based on “standard data protection clauses” or an international data transfer agreement approved by the UK government, obliging them to protect your personal data in accordance with standards of protection that apply within the UK; or

-- in other circumstances the law may otherwise permit us to transfer your personal data outside the EEA.
+- in other circumstances the law may otherwise permit us to transfer your personal data outside the UK.